-- Begin narrowing your list of colleges. - Register and take SAT with Writing and/or ACT plus Writing tests as necessary. - Update resume on Naviance Student-Mandatory - Create one Common App account for all colleges that use the Common App - Create outlines for college essays (Create Google Doc) - UC applications are open for the fall.
+- Begin narrowing your list of colleges. - Register and take SAT and/or ACT tests as necessary. - Update resume on Naviance Student and complete Student Brag sheet mandatory. - Create one Common App account for all colleges that use the Common App (you should have already completed this step with your counselor in the spring of junior year). - Create outlines for college essays (Create Google Doc). - Begin meeting with your counselor for student/parent college meetings (your parent will need to schedule this by using calendly.com and meetings will be on Zoom for parents). - UC applications are open for the fall.